-Currently a dance teacher at the 'lolant School, Ed Collier has been teaching hula for over 30 years and is the kumu hula of the "Hālau O Na Pua Kukui" located on the Sand Island Access Road in Kalihi.
+Currently a dance teacher at the 'Iolani School, Ed Collier has been teaching hula for over 30 years and is the kumu hula of the "Halau O Na Pua Kukui" located on the Sand Island Access Road in Kalihi.

-When I first started to teach hula, my halau was known as the "Ed Collier's Dancers."
-At that time everybody was using the word "halau" in their name and we wanted to be a halau too.

-One day the name "Halau O Na Pua Kukui" came to me.
+When I first started to teach hula, my hālau was known as the "Ed Collier's Dancers."
+At that time everybody was using the word "hālau" in their name and we wanted to be halau, the late '60s and one day the name "Halau O Na Pua Kukui" came to me.
 During that time in the late '60s and early '70s, I was dancing with Kawai Cockett and the Lei Kukui Serenaders.
-And because I wanted to keep the association with the Lei Kukui Dancers, I asked Kawai Cockett if it was alright to use this name.
+And because I wanted to keep the association with the Lei Kukui Dancers.
+I asked Kawai Cockett if it was alright to use this name.
 I used the word pua instead of lei kukui because the nut is the final stage.
 But as the pua, we're still growing.
 It's not the finished product.
 I don't think anybody can ever be the finished product, because there are so many things that you need to learn through hula.
 Also the kukui is so symbolic.
 The Hawaiians used it for their food, medicinal uses, their dyes, and mainly for their light.
 I felt this was a nice name and it gave me a good feeling to be a kukui and to be a Lei Kukui Dancer.

 I first learned hula when I was about twenty years old.
-Instead of being a dancer first then studying to become a teacher, it was the complete opposite with me.
+Instead of being a dancer first, then studying to become a teacher, it was the complete opposite with me.
 I was a teacher first.
 While involved with the St. John's Church in Kalihi, I got the kids who didn't have anything to do and who had studied under different hula teachers to share with all of us.
 And because these kids loved to perform, we did shows at hospitals, old folks homes and service clubs.
-So my first students were my teachers.
+So My first students were my teachers.
 They showed me the basic steps.

-Although I didn't know how to dance, I just had a love for the hula.
-By watching my kids, I was able to choreograph.
-But I wanted to learn ancient hula and because I wasn't trained formally, I did not really understand it.
+I was able to choreograph.
+But I wanted to learn ancient hula and because I wasn't trained formally.
+I did not really understand it.
 I used to watch somebody dance and copy it, thinking it was alright.
 I later found out what I was doing was wrong.
-Uncle Henry Pa set me straight.
+Oncle Henry Pa set me straight.
 He told me that hula is your own creativity.
 You have to create your own dance.
 You cannot use somebody else's hula.